-Sister to Chef Patrick Kriss’ Alo, Aloette brings elevated dining in a casual diner atmosphere located on the ground floor from Alo’s building.
+Sister to Chef Patrick Kriss’ Alo in Toronto, Aloette brings elevated dining in a casual diner atmosphere located on the ground floor from Alo’s building.

 Be sure to come early since the restaurant only seats 38, with 6 booths and 14 bar seating.
 As their website emphasizes, First Come, First Served.